Call Us: (314) 434-7430

 Answer: Woodlake Podiatry, LLC is in network with most of the managed care insurance companies.
 Please contact your insurance company to be sure we are In-Network with your plan and that your plan coverage offers podiatry services.

 Answer: Custom orthotics is often a treatment modality used to help relieve foot pain associated with many disorders of the foot and ankle.
-Often this type of treatment is not a covered service through insurance.

 How long will I be off work after my foot surgery?